header source

 Articles and created items are scattered

-With this renewal, I have summarized articles in one place, improving visibility, and managing them in bulk so that I don't forget what I wrote[1].
+In this renewal, I have consolidated articles in one place to improve visibility and manage them collectively so that I don't forget what I've written[1].

 Why not use a platform?

-Firstly, I wanted to write articles in Markdown and manage them myself.
-This is because I want to use excellent local editors like VS Code, and I want to make bulk changes.
-Japanese proofreading tools like textlint are also useful, and the benefits of having the original manuscript in Markdown are significant for multilingual support.
-Portability is also high, making it easy to respond to changes like this.
+Firstly, there is an intention to write articles in Markdown and manage them myself.
+This is because I want to use excellent local editors like VS Code and make batch changes.

-WordPress-based blog sites often have a language switching function within pages.
-In general, blog platforms only support one language, and if necessary, you need to create separate accounts for each language.
-I wanted to achieve more convenient management and switching.
+WordPress blog sites often have a language switching function within the page.
+Normal blog platforms usually only support one language, and if necessary, you need to separate languages by account.
+You may have wondered about achieving more convenient management and switching.

-I had these concerns, so I decided to build a blog system from scratch.
+Because of these concerns, I decided to build from the blog system itself.

 Original Design

-By the way, the old site used the Notepadium theme of Hugo as is.
+By the way, the old site was exactly the same as the Notepadium theme screen of Hugo.
 It's a simple and easy-to-read theme, suitable for technical blogs.
-However, it was a bit too simple, and I wanted to change the impression.
+However, it felt a bit too simple and I wanted to change the impression.

 Old site screen - Top